Therapeutic Play

 Therapeutic Play Pathway

-Our trained Therapeutic Play Practitioner is able to deliver sessions at a school setting for 1:1 sessions or as part of a small group.
+Our Play Therapist is able to deliver sessions at a school setting for 1:1 sessions or as part of a small group.

 Suitable for 4-13 year olds with mild/moderate needs